emilfrej/Reddit4MentalHealthResearch/README.md

 To test the reproducibility of this project, I suggest running pipeline --sample on subset of the data on subsample of the data.
 I suggest r/psychosis, since this is the smallest of the used subreddits.

 ### Individual scripts
 The above pipeline doesn't emperical fit time testing for corpus subsambles nor hyperparameter tune a model like reported in the paper.
 If you wish do any of this, activate venv first, then the following scripts.
 Note that you will have to adapt, model types, subsamples size, and topic numbers.

+The topic model evaluation metrics (coherence, diversity) used in `S3_hyperparamtuning.py` are from [turftopic](https://github.com/x-tabdeveloping/turftopic) and are therefore not distributed here.
+If you want to run the script you will need to place these functions in the placeholder script `turftopic_benchmarking.py`, refer to turftopic's benchmarking code.

 ```bash
 # 1. Preprocess data